joejoe909/Work-Day-Scheduler/ReadMe.md

 <h3> This is a simple workday scheduler made with HTML, CSS, Javascript and jQuery.
 In additon the google fonts (Rajdani, sans-serif), the font awesome save icon("far fa-save"), and bootstrap classes were utilized in building this project. </h3>

 <h3> Simply enter your text in a time slot and don't forget to click save.
-Work Day Scheduler utilizes local storage to recall and save your text" </h2>
+Work Day Scheduler utilizes local storage to recall and save your text </h2>